Employment income provided by third parties: exclusions: pension schemes

 If a pension arrangement is one of the schemes listed below, no relevant step taken under it will give rise to Part 7A income.

 - An arrangement the sole purpose of which is the provision of ‘excluded benefits’ see EIM15021.

-- A pension scheme (within the meaning of Part 4 of FA 2004) set up by a government outside the United Kingdom for the benefit of its employees (or primarily for their benefit).
-You will find this definition of ‘pension scheme’ in RPSM20000000 (Registered Pension Scheme Manual: glossary).
+- A pension scheme (within the meaning of Part 4 of FA 2004) set up by a government outside the United Kingdom for the benefit of its employees (or primarily for their benefit) - you will find this definition of ‘pension scheme’ in the Pensions Tax Manual at PTM021000

 - A registered pension scheme.